rfksystems/meson/README.md

 ### Implementation details

 1. Timestamps are expressed as 48 bit unsigned integers with max. value of `281474976710655`.
-This is well beyond what would in theory be required to store timestamps.
-In fact, the topmost timestamp you could store in a 48 bit int is August 2nd year 10889.
+This is well beyond what would ordinarily be needed to store timestamps.
+The topmost timestamp you could store in a 48 bit int is August 2nd year 10889.
-2. Timestamps have millisecond precession and all the identifier is Big-Endian exclusively.
+2. Timestamps have millisecond precession and the identifier uses Big-Endian byte order.
 This makes Meson naturally sortable by time and in sequence within the same instance.
-Sorting order beyond millis for ID's generated in different instances is not defined, yet given the millisecond precession, it should not a be a problem.
+Sorting order beyond millis for ID's generated in different instances is not a defined behavior, however, given the millisecond precession of the timestamps, this should almost never present a real problem.
-3. Generator identifier is a CRC32 of parts defined, and makes a collision between hosts of the same ORG pretty near improbable:
+3. Generator identifier is a CRC32 of parts defined bellow, and makes a collision between hosts of the same ORG pretty near improbable:
     - `/proc/1/cgroup` contents if the file is present
     - Hostname of the "127.0.0.1" address
     - Process ID (PID)